Blood Remembering

 sizes: 98 x 125 cm - 64 x 80 cm

-Some time later I got to read some fragments of Rainer Maria Rilke.
-The author wandered about the aesthetical need to travel in order to accumulate experiences and memories that shape the life of an artist.
-This thought called Blood Remembering in his own words, made me realize about my duty as an artist to finish the unfinished.
+Some time later, I read fragments of Rainer Maria Rilke.
+He reflected on the aesthetic need to travel in order to accumulate experiences and memories that shape the life of an artist.
+This thought, which he referred to as Blood Remembering, made me think of art's potentiality to finish what was left incomplete.

-I would be the one traveling to Rome; I would be the one observing the city instead of him.
+I would be the one to travel to Rome; I would be the one observing the city in his place.

-The project consists of a number of self-portraits in different locations around the city of Rome, evoking the notion of a trip diary.
-Images are placed in between the performing act, romanticism and the photographic representation of my own personal experience.
-By looking to the scene, I stress the distance between the camera, the subject without identity and the observed.
+The project consists of a series of self-portraits in different locations around the city of Rome, evoking the notion of a travel diary.
+These images exist at the intersection of performance, visual arts, and autoethnography.
+By gazing at the scene, I emphasize the distance between the camera, the identity-less subject, and the observed.

-Every journey involves a certain amount of things to be remembered and a few to be forgotten.
-The necessity to keep such things in a safe place, away from the protecting dynamics of oblivion, enhances what we are in a very specific moment of our lives.
+Every journey involves certain things that must be remembered and others that must be forgotten.
+The necessity to safeguard such memories, away from the protective forces of oblivion, accentuates who we are in a particular moment of our lives.

-I materialized these thoughts in the second part of my project by doing an installation of ice.
-I used ice bricks that contained frozen photographs inside to shape this behaviour of not letting go.
-Every brick had an image inside belonging to somebody else's trip and the water used to freeze them was rainwater collected during my stay in Rome.
+I materialized these thoughts in the second part of my project through an ice installation.
+I used ice bricks containing frozen photographs to symbolize this desire to hold on.
+Each brick held a frozen image belonging to someone else's journey, sourced from flea markets around the city, and the water used to freeze them was rainwater collected during my stay in Rome.

-My intention was to add a dynamic dimension to the memories frozen already in paper.
-The wall of ice melted and a flooded gallery with rainwater and some photographic memories glued together were left, challenging the viewer to take the next step.
+My intention was to add a dynamic dimension to memories already frozen on paper.
+As the wall of ice melted, it left behind a flooded gallery filled with rainwater and photographic memories, now glued together—challenging the viewer to take the next step.

-I wanted the viewer to dare and touch the remains of my journey.
-Trying to unglue the photographs with their own hands meant to break the paper in a random way.
-Breaking those photographs meant to tear the memories apart, because in a way, we cannot control the things that we want to remember.
+I wanted the viewer to dare to touch the remnants of my journey.
+Attempting to unglue the photographs with their hands meant tearing the paper in a random way.
+Destroying those photographs meant tearing the memories apart, because, in a sense, we cannot control the things we wish to remember.
+This action, taken by the viewers, completed my project.

-At the end everything was about letting things go, even the ones that we want to keep frozen for ourselves.
+In the end, it was all about letting go—even of the things we wish to keep frozen for ourselves.

 installations views